Another work in progress; any thoughts/feedback

 916–9 (2013).

-homeostasis in stomach medium by foods: The Postprandial Oxidative Stress Index
+in stomach medium by foods: The Postprandial Oxidative Stress Index (POSI) for

 Lipid Peroxidation in a Stomach Medium Is Affected by Dietary Oils (Olive/Fish)